 We offer every year in September a booklet of courses.
 To start making your choice, you can already find some courses on the website of the ESADMM: www.esadmm.fr

-FOR one semestre: every student in exchange must choose at least one territory of practice (5 credits) and get 30 credits maximum:
+For one semestre: every student in exchange must choose at least one CPI (Practice and Research Field), each of one gives 5 credits, and they could get 30 credits maximum:

-– Courses of FLE (French as a foreign language) OR 1 theoretical seminar/course 2 credits
+– Courses of FLE (French as foreign language) OR 1 theoretical seminar/course 2 credits

 – 1 workshop OR 1 ARC 3 credits